ricomariani/CG-SQL-author/docs/user_guide/09_statements_summary_and_error_checking.md

    * A column marked auto-increment must be declared as either `integer primary key` or `long integer primary key`
    * If `long integer` (or one of its aliases) is specified then the SQLite output will be changed to `integer`
+   * This special transform is necessary because SQLite insists on *exactly* `integer primary key autoincrement`
    * A Sqlite `integer` can hold a 64 bit value, so `long integer` in this context only refers to:
       * how the column should be fetched, and
       * how big the variable that holds the result should be